BluDay/virtualjoystick/README.md

 Visual effects can easily be disabled through the code.

-Written in C# (7.x) and requires no other dependencies except for the built-in ones that is included in UWP.

-Works perfectly on a Surface Pro (2017).
+Works perfectly on a Microsoft Surface Pro (2017).

 ### Installation